krzysztoffiok/twitter_sentiment/README.md

 *"Analysis of sentiment in tweets sent to @USNavy account: comparison of model performance and explainability of predictions"*

-Authors: Krzysztof Fiok1, Maciej Wilamowski2, Edgar Gutierrez-Franco1 and Waldemar Karwowski1
+Authors: Krzysztof Fiok1, Waldemar Karwowski1, Edgar Gutierrez-Franco1, and Maciej Wilamowski2

 1 University of Central Florida, Department of Industrial Engineering & Management Systems, Orlando, Florida, USA </br>